Publications

 *Shachnai, R., Kushnir, T., & Bian, L. (2022).
 Walking in her shoes: Pretending to be a woman role model increases young girls’ persistence in science.
 Psychological Science.
 [PDF] [Supplementary Materials]

-— Read more: APS
+— Read more: APS, Duke Today, Futurity, PBS

 *Shu, Y., Hu, Q., Xu, F., & Bian, L. (2022).
 Gender stereotypes are racialized: A cross-cultural investigation of children’s gender stereotypes about brilliance.
 Developmental Psychology.
 [PDF] [Supplementary Materials]